Anderon7/Reaction-time-game/README.md

 - Demonstrated problem solving-skills by implementing anti-cheat logic that detects early button presses or spam, ensuring accurate reaction-time measurements.
 - Demonstrated the ability to debug and improve code to increase reliability and user interactions.
 - Demonstrated an understanding of the engineering design process and principles through testing and refinement.

+### Reflection
+This project taught me how to use the engineering design process to deal with a real-world problem, improving reaction time.
+I learned to plan, test, and fix the game, using Python coding and hardware.
+Adding in the anti-cheat logic and randomized timing has strengthened my problem-solving skills.
+Overall, this project has helped me strengthen my coding, problem solving, and iteration skills.